 Phase 1: City Research Groups Form & Students Become Experts

-(Note to teachers: You will need 9 ziploc bags.
-Print one copy of this weather cities project- cities listed by choice groups to cut and put into the bags.
+(Note to teachers: You will need 8 ziploc bags.
+Print one copy of this weather-cities-project-cities-listed-by-choice-groups to cut and put into the bags.
 Print one copy to note which city groups choose.
 Students sit in groups of up to 4 students.
 Since each group will draw from a different ziploc bag, each group will choose city from a different region of the United States).
 The next class draws from the same ziploc bags so their groups will have different cities so every project is unique.
 This lets class displays from other classes become a true resource for learning instead of something to copy.

 Phase 2: Expert Groups Form and Collaborate To Answer The Question “Why is the weather different in these cities?”

 Now that each student is an expert on a city, they will partner with students who are experts for different cities.
 This means that new expert groups of 4 students will form.
 Each member of the new group must be an expert representative for a different city.
 Expert groups will collaborate to determine why the weather in their cities is different.